RajuBuddharaju/canvas-scraper-cli/README.md

   -h, --help               display help for command
 ```

-You must use the 'a' and/or 'm' flags, otherwise not data will be scraped.
+You must use the 'a' and/or 'm' flags, otherwise no data will be scraped.

 ## Video Tutorial